 Finding the best lint-free cloth for your car is essential to get all the nooks and crannies of the engine bay looking perfect.
 There’s no better way than a perfectly clean rag that can handle any surface when it comes to removing stubborn grease and dust.
 Lint and dirt are a big problem on automotive parts.
 Not only does it cause damage to the car and the mechanic, but it also causes unnecessary wear and tear on the engine.
 That’s why we created our Lint-Free Oil Rag.
 We designed it to keep both the mechanic and the car clean and lint-free.

 Inspecting your car’s oil level is an essential part of your routine service.
-Especially if you take your car to a mechanic regularly, oil inspection is an important part of your preventive maintenance.
+Especially if you take your car to a mechanic (from a reliable maryland auto repair company, for instance) regularly, oil inspection is an important part of your preventive maintenance.
 Without this, you may never know of certain engine problems that may lead to major problems down the road.
-When you think about oil, you probably think of a jar that sits in your driveway and keeps your car alive—but you don’t need to read the label to know the key function of oil.
+When you think about oil, you probably think of a jar that sits in your driveway and keeps your car alive-but you don’t need to read the label to know the key function of oil.
 Oil is the lubricant that’s responsible for keeping the engine’s moving parts moving smoothly, and without it, your car will no longer run.
 Without oil, the engine will eventually seize, leaving you stranded in the middle of the street.

 Cars are among the most expensive purchases you can make.
 If you are like most people, you pay for your car with cash, and you never check the oil level.
 You may not even realize that you need to check.
 Over time, your oil level can drop.
 When it does, you can find that your car is taking longer to accelerate, it’s starting easier, and even the noises your car makes are different.
 If you’re anything like me, you make sure to change your oil more often than you change your underwear.
 Why?
 If you don’t, your car will be prone to breaking down (and me, and you will be in danger of getting into an accident).
 So, the only question you really need to ask yourself is: When should I change my car’s oil?
 The answer is – once it’s time.